spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules-for-docs.md

 #### General

-Documents are created using Markdown and are placed into one of the category/sub-category folders.
+Documents are created using [markdown](https://en.wikipedia.org/wiki/Markdown) and are placed into one of the category/sub-category folders.
 Each document file must have `.md` extension.
-You can use a text editor of choice for creating these files.
+You can use a text editor of choice such as [VSCode](https://code.visualstudio.com) or [Atom](https://atom.io) for creating these files.

-{% info_block warningBox "Warning" %}
+{% info_block errorBox "Templates" %}

 To keep our docs consistent, we have templates for all types of documents.
 The templates are stored in the `_templates` folder.
 Therefore, every time you need to create a new document, pick the right template from this folder, copy it to your new page, and write the document based on the structure of the template and instructions therein.